Safe as Houses: 99 Hill Street, West Hobart

 Thompson was a brilliant scientist; a senior researcher for CSIRO’s Division of Oceanography.
 He had emigrated to Australia from the United States along with his wife Maureen and their daughter Melody.
 A son, Rafi, soon followed, and in 1983 the family relocated to Hobart where the CSIRO provided them a house at 234 New Town Road.

-But all was not well with the Thompson family.
+However, all was not well with the Thompson family.
 Maureen, Rory’s second wife, had become increasingly estranged.
 Rory’s growing fits of rage and an incident of domestic violence saw her flee the marriage and settle with the children at 99 Hill Street, about four kilometres away from the home they’d intended to share as a family.

 Rory had already been separated from one daughter when his first marriage broke down.
 Now, as Maureen and Rory wrangled over custody of their children, he began to formulate a violent plan.